-Some activities, upon approval, could be considered for sponsorship by collaborating organizations such as the Kuwait Foundation for the Advancement of Sciences (KFAS), the Academy of Sciences for the Developing World (TWAS) and the Institute for Complex Adaptive Matter (ICAM-I2CAM).
+Some activities, upon approval, could be considered for sponsorship by the Institute for Complex Adaptive Matter (ICAM-I2CAM).

-- Schools/Colleges: These largely pedagogical events normally cover important topics with lectures at an expository level, and may include exercise sessions, discussion groups and computer laboratory sessions.
+- Schools/Colleges: These largely pedagogical events cover a relatively broad scientific field normally through lectures at an expository level, and may include exercise sessions, discussion groups and computer laboratory sessions.
 The lectures are intended to be self-contained, requiring a general background of the subject, and addressing a young and relatively inexperienced audience.
 Typical duration of a school is 3 weeks, with three to five lectures and seminars per day, and of the order of three lectures from each lecturer.

 - Advanced Schools/Workshops: These events deal with specific or specialized topics.
 In some cases, particularly when held periodically over time, the main purpose may be to cover developments of the last few years.
 A fraction of the audience may consist of former participants who should be actively involved in the programme, for instance through poster sessions.
 Typical length is 2 weeks.